defaultroute0/VCF-Operations-For-Networks/README.md

 vm where name like DEV
-top50 flows where destination country != 'Australia' group by source vm, destination country order by sum(Bytes) in last 30 days flows where source application = 'PROD' and destination application = 'DEV' or source application = 'DEV' and destination application = 'PROD' flows where flow type = 'source is internet' and port in (22,23,3389) group by source country, destnation vm flows where flow type = 'destination is internet' in last 30 days group by application flows where flow type = 'source is internet' in last 30 days group by application
+top50 flows where destination country != 'Australia' group by source vm, destination country order by sum(Bytes) in last 30 days flows where source application = 'PROD' and destination application = 'DEV' or source application = 'DEV' and destination application = 'PROD' flows where source application = 'DEV' and destination application != 'DEV' flows where flow type = 'source is internet' and port in (22,23,3389) group by source country, destnation vm flows where flow type = 'destination is internet' in last 30 days group by application flows where flow type = 'source is internet' in last 30 days group by application